New Hampshire NASA EPSCoR

 These research awards are typically up to $750,000 for a 3-year period.
 A 50% to 100% match (non-federal source of funds, cash or in-kind) is usually required for every NASA dollar awarded, but match requirements in each solicitation announcement may vary.

 NASA intends to solicit EPSCoR Research Cooperative Agreements yearly, however this is pending available funding.
 For this reason, the date for the NASA solicitation changes every year.
+However, to maintain consistency with our jurisdiction, the NH jurisdiction down-selection solicitation is in the month of July timeframe each year.

 Because the PI-Manager is the jurisdictional director, there will be project administrative costs applied against the award amount.
 The amount of these administrative costs depend in part on how many sub-awards are involved.
 Note that the cost share for this administrative cost will be the responsibility of the Sc-I.